 As this is currently under NDA I’ve not read the original iPhone OS4 developer agreement, so this is just a rumour at this stage.
 I wish it wasn’t true, but I think we’ll find that it is.
 Many developers have already created apps using MonoTouch that are already in the app store.
 They’ll find they won’t be able to update them under the new terms and I dread to think how many man hours of development time have been wasted.
 Adobe have also worked very hard to make an exciting new tool that will make iPhone development easier.
 Rather than crush other development tools I wish Apple would just improve their own.

 Update: Looks like it's official.
-Here is a response by an Adobe Employee on the Flash Blog.
+Here is a response by an Adobe Employee.

 Update 9/9/2010: I did not expect this.
 Apple have backed down.
 Perhaps we can all be friends now.